csce585-mlsystems/CVDisasterRescue/README.md

 All other dependencies are listed in `src/dependencies.txt` and can be installed simply using `pip install -r src/dependencies.txt`.
 Some of the dependencies may be large, and you may want them to be isolated.
 In that case, we recommend using a Python virtual environment in order to isolate installed dependencies from the rest of the system.

+## Demonstration
+Once all dependencies and PlaystationEye drivers are installed and the PlayStation Eye is connected, you can run our project from the root directory using the command `cd src && python3 demo.py`.